 Fueled by a fast-growing economy, Nashville’s office sector once again sizzled in the third quarter, and the market for high-end space in the city’s booming Downtown grew tighter than ever.
-The vacancy rate for Class A office space in the metro area continued its steady drop, reaching 3.7 percent, down from 4.4 percent in the second quarter and 5.4 percent six months earlier, according to JLL’s Nashville Office Insight Q3 2014 report.
-The rate… Read More
+The vacancy rate for Class A office space in the metro area continued its steady drop, reaching 3.7 percent, down from 4.4 percent in the second quarter and 5.4 percent six months earlier, according to JLL’s Nashville Office Insight Q3 2014… Read More

 The National Association of State Procurement Officials (NAPSO) in September presented Tennessee with George Cronin Award, an annual honor that recognizes advances in innovation, service improvement and cost reduction of state government services.
 Tennessee received a bronze award for third place, along with first-place Virginia and second-place California.

 Heading into the second half of the year, the momentum in Nashville’s office sector shows no signs of slowing.

 The already low vacancy rate for Class A office space has dropped even further, from 5.4 percent in first-quarter 2014 to 4.4 percent in second-quarter 2014, according to JLL’s Nashville Office Insight Q2 2014 report.
-The overall direct vacancy rate also continues to decline, from 9.9 percent in the first quarter to 9.1 percent in the… Read More
+The overall direct vacancy rate also continues to decline, from 9.9 percent in the first quarter to 9.1… Read More

 Governors of many states are turning to the private sector and following proven strategies for delivering cost-effective real estate management that saves taxpayers money.

-In Tennessee, Governor Bill Haslam took office in 2011 and challenged his new commissioners to determine more effective ways to run state government and to provide the very best services at the lowest possible costs.
-Within Tennessee’s… Read More
+In Tennessee, Governor Bill Haslam took office in 2011 and challenged his new commissioners to determine more effective ways to run state government and to provide the very best services at the lowest possible… Read More

 JLL has just issued its bi-annual Global Real Estate Transparency Index 2014, and the findings are highly encouraging for rising secondary markets in the U.S. like Nashville.
 The report quantifies real estate market transparency in 102 markets, helping investors and occupiers understand crucial differences between various countries across the globe.

-As in the past, the world’s most transparent markets continue to be dominated by the highly liquid English-speaking regions, with the United Kingdom, the United… Read More
+As in the past, the world’s most transparent markets continue to be dominated by the highly liquid English-speaking regions, with the United… Read More